Analysis | All the glaring contradictions in Mike Pence’s speech

 “President Donald Trump has kept his word to the American people.”

-The president’s most prominent campaign promise from 2016 — a wall on the U.S.-Mexico border, paid for by Mexico — has not been built and certainly not paid for by Mexico.
+A wall on the U.S.-Mexico border, paid for by Mexico — the president’s most prominent campaign promise from 2016 — has not been built and certainly not paid for by Mexico.
 When Trump couldn’t get Mexico or the Republican-controlled Congress to give him money for it, he diverted money from military funds to reinforce dozens of miles of mostly replacement fencing along the border.
 A separate, private fund to help build the wall ended in criminal charges for the president’s former chief strategist, Stephen K. Bannon, days before this convention.

 “Not much gets past him.”